UoB-HPC/utpx/README.md

 remote which adds catastrophic latency even if bandwidth isn't a limiting factor, not to mention that device allocations are physical and immediate and not virtual.

+**UTPX provides support for these two scenarios as a special mode by replacing `hipMallocManaged` with `hipMalloc` or by invoking `hipMemPrefetchAsync` on the dependent memory before each kernel invocation.**

 ### Status

 UTPX requires certain HIP memory APIs to be intercepted for the mirrored allocation to work